Again. It has happened again. Another mass shooting. We’ve turned on each other again.

 It is a criminal’s mind, and according to Jonathan Metzl, a professor of psychiatry, sociology, and medicine, health, and society at Vanderbilt University, there is more to that mind than mental illness: While some mass shooters may exhibit “psychiatric or psychological symptoms […] there are a lot of other factors that aren’t linked to mental illness that are equally predictive if not more predictive, [including] access to firearms, substance use or abuse, and past history of violence or arrests.”

-And while I do not know the mental state of the shooter in Florida — or any other shooter for that matter — I do know the man was a murderer.
-He was a terrorist.
-A violent criminal hell bent on causing pain, death, and destruction.
+And while I do not know the mental state of a mass shooter, but I do know they are murderers.
+They are terrorists.
+Violent criminals hell bent on causing pain, death, and destruction.

 So, please, watch your words.
 I know we are all angry, scared, and sad, but be mindful of your words and remember that if there is something you want to talk about today — if there is something you want to bitch or vent or do about these tragedies — how about asking why we sell the average American citizen assault rifles?
 Why are semiautomatic weapons legal?
 And why are the limitations on gun and ammo sales so lax?
 What happened to comprehensive background checks?